edward-prosser/corda-docs/content/en/docs/cdl/cdl-to-code/states-and-statuses.md

 # States and Statuses

-A core element of the CDL Smart Contract view is that Corda states can be in different statuses.
-When in different statuses there are different restrictions on the form of the state and the transitions that state can make.
+A core element of the CDL Smart Contract view is that Corda states can have different statuses.
+When a state has a particular status, there are different restrictions on the form of the state and the transitions that state can make.

 `ContractStates` which require a status property should implement the `StatusState` interface.
-This requires a `val status: Status?` propoerty to be implemented by the state.
+This requires a `val status: Status?` property to be implemented by the state.

-In ContractUtils we define the interfaces for `StatusState` and `Status`:
+In `ContractUtils`, the interfaces for `StatusState` and `Status` are defined as follows:

 {{< tabs name="status interface" >}}
 {{% tab name="kotlin" %}}